Helping Children Deal with Divorce

 Can a clergy member help with those issues?

-Before having children, make sure your relationship with your spouse/partner is healthy and stable and you have good skills in place for resolving conflict.
+Before having children, make sure your relationship with your spouse or partner is healthy and stable and you have good skills in place for resolving conflict.
 Having children means:

 more decisions to make